NicOudart/PyBWE/docs/PySSBWE.md

 * **PySSBWE.AIC:** estimates the ideal order for a spectrum's state-space model using Akaike's Information Criterion.

+* **PySSBWE.MDL:** estimates the ideal order for a spectrum's state-space model using the Minimum Description Length criterion.

+* **PySSBWE.two_line_fit:** estimates the ideal order for a spectrum's state-space model using the "two-line fit" method.

 * **PySSBWE.statespace_extrapolation:** extrapolates forward, backward or both a spectrum, given an AR model.

 In addition, this package also contains a function that can be used to retrieve information on the different targets' echoes from a spectrum's state-space model: